SinisterSpatula/RetroflagGpiGuides/snapsconversion.md

   > You will need to replace `UserName` with your real username, and create the Axiom UI and presets folders.  place it in: `C:\Users\UserName\AppData\Local\Axiom UI\presets`

 * Launch axiom, set your Input directory to the location containing your input movie files, and your output directory to the location where you want to store the converted movies.
+You should copy your scraped movies from your Gpi to your PC to use them as the input movie files.
+(Example path: `/home/pi/RetroPie/roms/mame-libretro/media/videos`)

 * Once you have a batch of files ready, click the batch button on the Axiom GUI, then click the Convert button.
 After a short while, your converted movies are ready in the output folder.
-Please these in your movies folder on your Gpi, for the emulator core they are intended for.
+Place these in your movies folder on your Gpi, for the emulator core they are intended for.
 Delete the old movies and copy over the new ones.
 (Example path: `/home/pi/RetroPie/roms/mame-libretro/media/videos`)

 ## Videos Play Choppy or Stuttering